 Titled Grant Wood: American Gothic and Other Fables, the exhibition will bring together a full range of Wood’s oeuvre, from his early Arts and Crafts decorative objects and Impressionist oils through his mature paintings, murals, works on paper, and book illustrations.

-Believing in the cultural superiority of Europe in the beginning of his career, Grant Wood studied the work of the French Impressionists, assimilating the style into his practice By the late 1920s, however, he realized that American art needed to break free from Europe and express the specific character and culture of their own regions.
+Believing in the cultural superiority of Europe in the beginning of his career, Grant Wood studied the work of the French Impressionists, assimilating the style into his practice.
+By the late 1920s, however, the painter realized that American art needed to break free from Europe and express the specific character and culture of their own regions.

 Settling in Iowa, he became increasingly drawn to midwestern traditions and culture that he would celebrate in his works.
 Employing the hard edge precision and meticulous detail to convey a distinctly American style, Wood started painting types rather than individuals, creating universal and timeless storytelling.